 Tillingham, Dew Farm, Dew Lane Peasmarsh, Rye TN31 6XD

 The restaurant is in a converted barn with a south-facing terrace looking over the ambling vines (book the private dining room for the best views).
 And unsurprisingly, for a menu created by ex-Silo chef Brendan Eades, it was awarded a Michelin Green Star in 2021.
-Despite changing every day, plates always feature Tillingham-reared produce – e.g., mutton, caramelised cream, and smoked pink firs – and come dinner time, you’ll be there for a full six courses.
+Despite changing every day, plates always feature Tillingham-reared produce – e.g., mutton, caramelised cream, and smoked pink firs – and come dinner time, you’ll be there for a full five courses.

 Chalk Restaurant, Wiston Estate

 Fragrant wildflower meadows.
 Bulbs of pesto-lashed burrata.
-And you, frolicking through a vineyard to taste the sparkling wine British Airways now serves instead of champagne in its first-class lounges.
+And you, frolicking through a vineyard to taste the sparkling wine British Airways now serves instead of Champagne in its first-class lounges.
 If this sounds like your day out of dreams, set your navigation in the direction of Wiston Estate.

 Wiston Estate and Chalk Restaurant, North Farm, Pulborough, RH20 4BB